There are no two ways about it, going through a breakup is hard. It’s undoubtedly leading you to wonder how long does it take to get over a breakup.

 It’s best to avoid her social media for a month or so until you’re in a better headspace.
 You can always message her and explain why you’re doing it to avoid making things worse.

 Once you’ve both had a bit of time to cool down, try to have a civil conversation about why things ended.
+If you didn't know you should break up, you can talk to them for closure.

 Remember that you aren’t looking for a debate.
 If she broke up with you, there’s no right or wrong reason.
 Instead, what you’re searching for is understanding and closure.